An Empirical Investigation of Worker Communities in TopCoder: Research Design

-Workers' cluster pattern helps to identify the existed cluster of workers among the active workers in our dataset.
-To identify existed clusters w we perform the following:
+Workers' community pattern helps identify the existing communities of workers among the active workers in our dataset.
+To identify existing communities, we perform the following:

-first, we analyzed the worker-worker relation by calculating the number of times both workers were competing on a same tasks.
-This analysis provided us with a dataset of "source", "target" and "weight", in which source was the chosen worker, target is worker who had similar or partially similar competition history with the source, and weight is frequency of both source and target registered for the same task.
+first, we analyzed the worker-worker relation by calculating the number of times a pair of workers competed on the same tasks.
+This analysis provided us with a dataset of "source", "target" and "weight", in which source was the chosen worker, target was the worker who had a common competition history with the source, and weight is the frequency which both the source and target registered for the same tasks.
 Using this dataset we created the bipartite network of workers.

-Second, we identified existed clusters in the network of workers.
-For identifying the existed clusters we used Clauset-Newman-Moore greedy modularity algorithm \cite{PhysRevE.70.066111} as one of the most used graph clustering methods.
-In this step we found four active clusters with diverse combination of workers.
+Second, we identified existing communities in the worker network.
+To identify the existing communities, we used Clauset-Newman-Moore greedy modularity algorithm \cite{PhysRevE.70.066111} as one of the most used community detection methods.
+In this step, we found four active communities with a diverse combination of workers.

-Third, we analyzed each clusters by different metrics of number of common neighbors, worker rank in the network, closeness centrality and betweenness centrality.
-Also, we took a deeper look on the workers diversity in terms of expertise level based on topcoder definition \cite{saremi2017leveraging}.
+Third, we analyzed each community by different metrics of the number of common neighbors, worker rank in the network, closeness centrality, and betweenness centrality.
+Also, we took a deeper look at the worker's diversity in terms of expertise level based on TopCoder definition \cite{saremi2017leveraging}.